Welcome to DrNashGlycoHealth

 Our Mission is to develop innovative pharmaceutical products utilising Glycobiology (sugar biology) and the Power of Plants.
 Our sources are natural plant extracts with iminosugar content.

 Science is key to our product range.
 Sugars or carbohydrates are vital to health in many ways.

 There are many sugars used in the body for important functions and they offer exciting new pharmaceutical targets.
 For over 30 years our researchers have led the way in identifying natural plant iminosugars in herbal products and healthy foods and in determining how they work.
-Many modern fruit and vegetable varieties lack the iminosugars as they have been blindly bred-out in favour of shelf-life and appearance, etc. Most food supplement products based on extracts also lack the natural iminosugars in favour of coloured anti-oxidants which have usually no proven health benefit.
-We are now able to provide a unique product range based on our research that ensure the natural iminosugars are present and measured.
+Many modern fruit and vegetable varieties lack the iminosugars as they have been blindly bred-out in favour of shelf-life and appearance, etc. Most food supplement products based on extracts also lack the natural iminosugars which are lost in the processing.
+We are now building a unique product range based on our research that ensure the natural iminosugars are present and measured.

 What are Iminosugars?

 The science of DrNashGlycoHealth is supported by our R&D company PhytoQuest Ltd with over 18 years of pharmaceutical discovery and development and over 200 refereed publications and patents.
 PhytoQuest are world leaders in the discovery of iminosugars and based on our research we believe them to be the elusive active components of many if not most herbal products.
 Iminosugars are natural, stable small carbohydrate analogues with the ring Oxygen replaced by Nitrogen.
 They are rarely noticed by other groups because they are difficult to detect and their effects on sugar biochemistry can be very subtle.
 They are reported to have a wide range of biological effects related to their ability to act as mimics of sugars.